NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    If you have been advised to apply for a project that is not listed in AIM, first verify the project name with your Project team.
-If the project name is correct, email RDHPCS.AIM.help@NOAA.gov to contact the Account Management team for assistance.
+If the project name is correct, email rdhpcs.aim.help@NOAA.gov to contact the Account Management team for assistance.

    If you have further questions, send email to rdhpcs.aim.help@noaa.gov